 Cuxhaven is the easternmost station, located in the North Sea; it has the second longest record (after Brest) and has a continuous record with no significant gaps; details from this station are discussed in Tsimplis et al. (2005b) and Dangendorf et al. (2013).
 The EEMD modes are shown for the above two stations in Figures 4 and 5, respectively.
 Brest, with its longer record, has 10 oscillating modes and Cuxhaven has eight.
 The gaps in the data affect only the high-frequency EMD modes, so the low-frequency modes do not appear to exhibit any discontinuity.
 Nevertheless, sensitivity studies, discussed later, will specifically evaluate the effect of gaps in the data.
-Mode-1 captures the fact that the highest-frequency variability along the SE coast of the North Sea at Cuxhaven is about twice as large (approximately ± 200 mm) as that in Brest (approximately ± 200 mm)
+Mode-1 captures the fact that the highest-frequency variability along the SE coast of the North Sea at Cuxhaven is about twice as large (approximately ± 200 mm) as that in Brest (approximately ± 100 mm).
+As mentioned before, a single low-frequency mode may not necessarily represent a particular process, but it may hint at forcing mechanisms to look for.
+For example, the coherency, since 1900, between mode 9 in Brest and mode 8 in Cuxhaven is noticeable, with a maximum around 1930, a minimum around 1980, and an upward trend in recent years.
+Whether the low-frequency variations are coherent or not across stations and the potential relation to climate indexes will be evaluated later.
+Both stations show a long-term trend of clear positive acceleration that is distinctively different than a linear trend (r in Equation 1 is represented here by mode 11 in Brest and mode 9 in Cuxhaven).

 Figure 4.
 Example of the EEMD analysis for monthly sea level at Brest.
-Mode 0 is the original record, modes 1-10 are the oscillating modes (from high- to low-frequency), and the last mode (11 in this case) is the residual/long-term trend.
+Mode 0 is the original record, modes 1-10 are the oscillating modes (from high- to low-frequency), and the last mode (11 in this case) is the residual/ long-term trend.